 You will find that your most frequently used fluoro reels will require a refill before they have a chance to degrade naturally, simply because of abrasion and impact damage.

 Wear and tear can happen in one heavy session or over two years.

 When fluorocarbon hit the shelves, it was leader material only.
 It stayed this way for quite some time, but as the technology improved, so too did line performance.

 Modern fluorocarbon fishing line is now an excellent mainline.
 It also remains the best leader material available for the majority of fishing applications.

 Fluorocarbon fishing line is just like any other consumer product.
 The packets are loaded with glitzy and glossy claims and information composed by marketing gurus to help you part with your money.

 There are some great fluorocarbons and some downright ordinary ones.
 Finding which fluorocarbon fishing line is right for you is a discovery process.

 Having said that, the 5 best fluorocarbon fishing lines listed above are a great bet, and depending on how you deploy them, I forecast great results.

-Also Read: What is The Right Fishing Line For Bass?
+Also Read: What Are The Top Mono Fishing Lines?